boyter/cs/README.md

 Ben Boyter <ben@boyter.org>

 cs recursively searches the current directory using some boolean logic optionally combined with regular expressions.

+Works via command line where passed in arguments are the search terms or in a TUI mode with no arguments.
+Can also run in HTTP mode with the -d or --http-server flag.

-searches by default use AND boolean syntax for all terms
+Searches by default use AND boolean syntax for all terms
  - exact match using quotes "find this"
  - fuzzy match within 1 or 2 distance fuzzy~1 fuzzy~2
  - negate using NOT such as pride NOT prejudice
  - regex with toothpick syntax /pr[e-i]de/

-example search that uses all current functionality
+Example search that uses all current functionality
  - darcy NOT collins wickham~1 "ten thousand a year" "/pr[e-i]de/"

+The default input field in tui mode supports some nano commands
+ - CTRL+a move to the beginning of the input
+ - CTRL+e move to the end of the input
+ - CTRL+k to clear from the cursor location forward

 Usage:
   cs [flags]